WheneverDev/fontmerge/README.md

 positional arguments:
   subtitles        Subtitles containing fonts to merge.
-Need to be an ASS file. mkv              Video where fonts will go.
-Need to be a Matroska file.
+Need to be an ASS file. mkv              Video where the fonts will go.
+Must be a Matroska file.

 optional arguments:
-  -h, --help       show this help message and exit --mkvmerge path  Path to mkvmerge.exe if not in environment variable.
+  -h, --help       show this help message and exit --mkvmerge path  Path to mkvmerge.exe if not in variable environments.
 ```